Legal

 Website analytics data: 26 months (aggregated and anonymised where possible).

-When the applicable retention period expires, we will securely delete or anonymise your personal data.
-Where deletion is not immediately possible (for example, because data is held in backup systems), we will isolate the data and prevent further processing until deletion is completed.
+When the applicable retention period expires, we securely delete or anonymise your personal data.
+Where deletion is not immediately possible (for example, because data is held in backup systems), we isolate the data and prevent further processing until deletion is completed.

 9. Your Rights